tarockey/azure-debug-relay/README.md

 # Azure Debugging Relay for Python

 Azure Debugging Relay is a [Visual Studio Code](https://code.visualstudio.com/) extension and a Python package for distributed remote debugging.
-It solves a problem of debugging code in real development and production environments, simultaneously across multiple nodes and in different networks.
+It solves a problem of debugging code running in the cloud and on remote devices, simultaneously across multiple nodes and between different networks.

 * [Azure Debugging Relay extension](https://marketplace.visualstudio.com/items?itemName=VladKolesnikov-vladkol.azure-debug-relay) on Visual Studio Marketplace
 * [azure-debug-relay](https://pypi.org/project/azure-debug-relay/) package on PyPI